Tag Archives: Ian Knox

 It’s just that this period of time, between #36 and this one and including The OiNK!
 Book 1988, were just so good they could each be listed as examples of the very best OiNK had to offer.
 If all issues were ranked I think these would all be at the top of that list, and we got to enjoy them in one glorious chunk, one after the other.
 I’ve had a fantastic time reliving these and, while there are changes ahead, we’re still going to be getting weekly OiNK reviews for the first five months of the new year.

 The review of OiNK!
-Weekly #45 will be up on the blog on Saturday (yes, a change of day) 7th January 2023, just 12 days from now!
+Weekly #45 will be up on the blog on Saturday (yes, a change of day) 7th January 2023, just 12 days from now.

 OiNK! #42: FASHiONABLY FUNNY

 OiNK seems to have settled into a set title banner, making it more visible on the newsagent shelves and inside on page three there’s a slight mistake in the copyright banner, the bit where it says OiNK was devised by OiNK!
 Publishing Ltd and published by Fleetway, can’t be sold for more than the cover price etc., that sort of thing.
-Instead of the usual “Published every fortnight” it says “every Friday”, which I remember spotting as a kid and getting so excited for the new year and the promise of twice as much OiNK!
+Instead of the usual “Published every fortnight” it says “every Friday” which I remember spotting as a kid and getting so excited for the new year and the promise of twice as much OiNK!

-Never underestimate OiNK’s ability to pull the rug out from under the reader.
+Never underestimate OiNK’s ability to pull the rug out from under the reader

 Despite being the cover star, Michael Jaxham isn’t the biggest thing to appear in this issue, not by a long shot actually.
 That honour goes to the spectacular five-page(!) conclusion to The Spectacles of Doom vs The Monocle of Mayhem, Tony Husband’s take on all those hugely enjoyable but completely ridiculous 80s fantasy films, drawn in exquisite detail by Andy Roper.
-After two pages of black and white strip we’re treated to this simply stunning, and of course very funny, spread of the battle we’ve been promised for weeks.
+After two pages of black and white strip we’re treated to this simply stunning (and of course very funny) spread of the battle we’ve been promised for weeks.

 There’s so much going on here it benefits from taking your time to really look at the small details.
-The tiny, sweet looking bird with the flame breath, the tickly hand creature, the jet being stopped by a giant cactus and in turn its flame engines taking out one of its colleagues.
+The tiny, sweet looking bird with the flame breath, the tickly hand creature, the jet being stopped by a giant cactus and in turn its flame engines taking out one of its own.
 There’s even a plop in the midst of it all.
-I love the way Endor seems to have called upon his friends from other pages of the issue including Mr Big Nose and the two Franks, little and large.
+I love the way Endor seems to have called upon his friends from other pages of the issue too, including Mr Big Nose and the two Franks, little and large.

 According to co-editor Patrick Gallagher the person on the right with the glasses is most likely one of Andy’s colleagues from Cosgrove Hall called Clint Priest (also an animator on the OiNK team’s Round the Bend series).
 Clint is just gingerly waving hello to the reader and not getting directly involved.
 Smart move.
 The strip carries on for another colour page but how could they top that to finish?
 With something you’d never have seen coming (much like our hero doesn’t).
 Never underestimate OiNK’s ability to pull the rug out from under the reader.